GoCarrot/carrot-blog/source/_posts/2013-03-04-why-we-built-carrot.markdown

   <figcaption>The Carrot dashboard today.</figcaption>
 </figure>

-By the end of the process we had built out __a WYSIWYG tool__ that allows you to create and manage Open Graph stories.
+By the end of the process we had built __a WYSIWYG tool__ that allows you to create and manage Open Graph stories.
 We had become experts on the Facebook platform.
-Plus we had lots of insight about that right and the wrong ways to do this.
+Plus we had lots of insight about the right and the wrong ways to do this.

-We quickly realized the potential of this idea was a bigger opportunity that the game we were working on.
+We quickly realized the potential of this idea was a bigger opportunity than the game we were working on.
 We put our game on the back burner and started a new type of advertising company.
 One that puts __your users in the center of the campaign.__

 __Interested in Carrot?__ We are currently seeking early adopters who want a competitive edge.
 Our early adopters get personal service because your success is our success.
 Our goal is to build amazing tools for you.